 It’s always necessary to accept when some part of your life has reached its inevitable end.
-Closing the door, completing the chapter, turning the page, etc. – it doesn’t matter what you title it; what matters is that you find the strength to leave in the past those parts of your life that are over.
+Closing the door, completing the chapter, turning the page, etc. It doesn’t matter what you title it; what matters is that you find the strength to leave in the past those little parts of your life that are over.

-It’s all about embracing the truth: What has happened is uncontrollable; what you do now changes everything!
+It’s all about embracing the truth: What has happened is uncontrollable, but what you do now changes everything!

 Of course, knowing this and actually living a lifestyle that reinforces this truth are two very different things.
 Letting go is NOT easy – it’s a journey that is traveled one day at a time.
-If you stick with it, here’s what your journey will ultimately teach you:
+If you stick with it though, here’s what your journey will ultimately teach you:

 - The most powerful changes happen in your life when you decide to take control of what you do have power over instead of craving control over everything you don’t.

 - Most people make themselves unhappy simply by finding it impossible to accept life just as it is presenting itself right now.